G-EDM/GEDM-EVO2-CNC/README.md

 # Donations

     * Developement is not always as fast as it could be if you're poor.
 You want to donate something?
     * Paypal: paypal.me/gedmdev
     * Bitcoin: bc1q9akp00a5hceh9n3jc9wfttxuwuk9c7da0sqkr8
-    * Donations will be used for yoga stress relief sessions with joss sticks, thai massages, medication, therapy and burnout treatment

 <img src="https://raw.githubusercontent.com/G-EDM/G-EDM/main/images/artwork/donations/donate.png">